-Most important, an amazing barefoot therapist will have passion.
+Most importantly, an amazing barefoot therapist will have passion.
 Passion is an intense desire and a powerful force that can get you to accomplish amazing things, and it doesn't give up easily.
-Even when you struggle with getting your bars up, or run into roadblocks in setting up your space for barefoot massage, or you finally get your bars up, but your clients are hesitant to experience the work.
-Stay focused and allow the passion for your new barefoot skills to consume you, and clients will sense it and can't WAIT for you to practice on them!
+Even when you struggle with getting your bars up or run into roadblocks in setting up your space for barefoot massage, or you finally get your bars up, your clients are hesitant to experience the work.
+Stay focused and allow the passion for your new barefoot skills to consume you, and clients will sense it and can't WAIT for you to practice ashiatsu on them!
 When you put your heart and sole into it, it will inspire and influence others.

-Even if you don't have natural talent, if you work hard and consistently ALL THE TIME, and with passion, you can be an amazing barefoot therapist.
+Even if you don't have natural talent, you can be a fantastic barefoot therapist if you work hard and consistently ALL THE TIME and with passion.
 But it's not going to happen by going back and occasionally doing barefoot massage.
 You have to commit to practicing it as often as possible.
 Maybe you break up the strokes and include a portion in every massage in one week and focus on different ones the next week until you master them.

 Are you looking to extend your career as a massage therapist?

 Check out our classes at NC Ashiatsu Barefoot Massage Training.
 We're the Durham campus for the Center for Barefoot Massage, and we have 20 years of barefoot massage experience and 10 years of hands-on before that!
 So, we know a little bit about longevity in massage and bodywork.
 Our Fundamentals is where to start, and you'll only get more specific and extraordinary with your feet if you continue with our advanced myofascial barefoot massage training classes.
 Hope to see your soles in our classes!